Celtic mythology

 Celtic mythology is the body of myths belonging to the Celtic peoples.
 Like other Iron Age Europeans, Celtic peoples followed a polytheistic religion, having many gods and goddesses.
 The mythologies of continental Celtic peoples, such as the Gauls and Celtiberians, did not survive their conquest by the Roman Empire, the loss of their Celtic languages and their subsequent conversion to Christianity.
 Only remnants are found in Greco-Roman sources and archaeology.
 Most surviving Celtic mythology belongs to the Insular Celtic peoples (the Gaels of Ireland and Scotland; the Celtic Britons of western Britain and Brittany).
 They preserved some of their myths in oral lore, which were eventually written down by Christian scribes in the Middle Ages.
 Irish mythology has the largest written body of myths, followed by Welsh mythology.

-The supernatural race called the Tuatha Dé Danann are believed to be based on the main Celtic gods of Ireland, while many Welsh characters belong either to the Plant Dôn ("Children of Dôn") and the Plant Llŷr ("Children of Llŷr").
+The supernatural race called the Tuatha Dé Danann is believed to be based on the main Celtic gods of Ireland, while many Welsh characters belong either to the Plant Dôn ("Children of Dôn") or the Plant Llŷr ("Children of Llŷr").
 Some figures in Insular Celtic myth have ancient continental parallels: Irish Lugh and Welsh Lleu are cognate with Lugus, Goibniu and Gofannon with Gobannos, Macán and Mabon with Maponos, and so on.
 One common figure is the sovereignty goddess, who represents the land and bestows sovereignty on a king by marrying him.
-The Otherworld is also a common motif; a parallel realm of the supernatural races, which is visited by some mythical heroes.
+The Otherworld is also a common motif, a parallel realm of the supernatural races, which is visited by some mythical heroes.
 Celtic myth influenced later Arthurian legend.

 Overview

-Though the Celtic world at its height covered much of western and central Europe, it was not politically unified nor was there any substantial central source of cultural influence or homogeneity; as a result, there was a great deal of variation in local practices of Celtic religion (although certain motifs, for example the god Lugh, appear to have diffused throughout the Celtic world).
+Though the Celtic world at its height covered much of western and central Europe, it was not politically unified, nor was there any substantial central source of cultural influence or homogeneity; as a result, there was a great deal of variation in local practices of Celtic religion (although certain motifs, for example, the god Lugh, appear to have diffused throughout the Celtic world).
 Inscriptions of more than three hundred deities, often equated with their Roman counterparts, have survived, but of these most appear to have been genii locorum, local or tribal gods, and few were widely worshiped.
-However, from what has survived of Celtic mythology, it is possible to discern commonalities which hint at a more unified pantheon than is often given credit.
+However, from what has survived of Celtic mythology, it is more possible to discern commonalities that hint at a more unified pantheon than is often credited.

 The nature and functions of these ancient gods can be deduced from their names, the location of their inscriptions, their iconography, the Roman gods they are equated with, and similar figures from later bodies of Celtic mythology.

-Celtic mythology is not found in a number of distinct, if related, subgroups, largely corresponding to the branches of the Celtic languages:
+Celtic mythology is found in distinct if related, subgroups, largely corresponding to the branches of the Celtic languages: